Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Introduction

 \section{Introduction}

-Supply chain inventory management (SCIM) is a complex \textit{sequential decision-making problem} consisting of determining the optimal quantity of products to produce at the factory and to ship to different distribution warehouses over a given time horizon.
-Recently, deep reinforcement learning (DRL) has been applied to solve many challenging problems in various fields, including robotics, video games, medicine and healthcare, finance, transportation systems, and industry 4.0, to mention just a few \citep{li2017deep}.
-However, as evidenced by the helpful roadmap of \citet{boute2021deep}, DRL algorithms are rarely applied to the SCIM field, although they can be used to develop near-optimal policies that are difficult, or impossible at worst, to achieve using traditional methods.
-Indeed, the uncertain and stochastic nature of products demand, as well as lead times, represent significant obstacles for mathematical programming approaches to be effective, with specific reference to those cases where the modeling of SCIM's entities is reasonable, for example, assuming a finite capacity of warehouses \citep{de2018typology}.
+Supply chain inventory management (SCIM) is a \textit{sequential decision-making problem} consisting of determining the optimal quantity of products to produce at the factory and to ship to different distribution warehouses over a given time horizon.
+As evidenced by the helpful roadmap of \cite{Boute2022}, deep reinforcement learning (DRL) algorithms are rarely applied to the SCIM field, although they can be used to develop near-optimal policies that are difficult, or impossible at worst, to achieve using traditional methods.
+Indeed, the uncertain and stochastic nature of products demand, as well as lead times, represent significant obstacles for mathematical programming approaches to be effective, with specific reference to those cases where the modeling of SCIM's entities is reasonable, for example, assuming a finite capacity of warehouses \cite{deKok2018}.